DevExpress-Examples/winforms-charts-export-chart-to-xls/Readme.md

 <!-- default file list end -->
 # How to: Export a Chart to XLS

-The following example exports a chart as an image to the XLS document.
+The following example exports a chart as an image to an XLS document.
 In this example, the form contains the _Export to File_ and _Export to Stream_ buttons that allow you to save the XLS document with the chart image to a file or a stream.
 Follow the steps below to implement this scenario:

 * Add a [Chart Control](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl) object to the form.
 Make sure that this Chart Control _Name_ is _chartControl1_ in the Visual Studio _Properties_ window.
 For more information see: [How to: Add a Chart to a Windows Forms Application](https://docs.devexpress.com/WindowsForms/2957/controls-and-libraries/chart-control/examples/general/how-to-add-a-chart-to-a-windows-forms-application).